 - We are a sailing school based on 25 years of teaching experience.
 Most of our competition are yacht brokerages and/or charter companies disguised as a sailing schools to sell more boats!
 Our reputation for teaching is second to none!!

 - We teach ASA 101 aboard late model Colgate 26s – an award winning, purpose built training boat that is packed with safety and comfort features!
 Our competition teaches aboard thirty year old boats that were never intended to be used as training vessels.
 AVOID SCHOOLS WHO CLAIM THAT TEACHING 101 ON OLDER, LARGER, HEAVIER, LESS MANEUVERABLE CRUISING BOATS IS SOMEHOW “BETTER” for you!
 Their reasons for claiming this are not in YOUR best interest!
 Our Colgate 26s will sail circles around their boats when the winds are light-moderate, and by design, will provide superior stability and control in high winds!

 - All of our training boats are some of the best in the business!
-We currently have two Colgate 26s, one Hunter 36, and a Jeanneau 40 in Warwick, RI, but our club and training fleet will be growing as this location matures.
+We currently have two Colgate 26s, one Hunter 36, one Beneteau 46, and one FP Mahe 36 Evolution catamaran in Warwick, RI, but our club and training fleet will be growing as this location matures.

 - Students and sailing club members enjoy reciprocity between our locations in RI, MA, the Bahamas, and the Virgin Islands!